Arcadia Fund: History

 Its supported causes have been-as mentioned earlier-the preservation of endangered culture and nature and the provision of open access.
-The fund has a selected issues criterion in which the organization use's to choose grants.
+The fund has a selected issues criterion which the organization uses to choose grants.
 The methodology of grant choices has not changed since 2002.
 However, supported causes have altered slightly.

 Aims

 The organization aims to provide cultural grants to universities, archives or museums that preserve cultural heritage and digitize near-extinct cultural heritage.
 Additionally, it intends to supply environmental grants to organizations that preserve endangered habitats at risk land as well as trains staff and enable research and policy development.
 It also aims to provide open access grants to increase obtention of free material such online as research papers and publications.